[Please see the note at the bottom of this chapter regarding future chapters]

 Cyclic Darkness Affects Humanity

-This writer’s reading of events is that what happened during the tribulations of France during its Reign of Terror, during the Roman Empire’s Crisis of the Third Century and during Easter Island’s civil war and statue-toppling, were examples of cyclic darkness affecting the psychologies of people – and that caused things to turn out even worse.
-The populations in those nations went to war with themselves because civil wars are internal wars (i.e. nations at war with themselves).
+This writer’s reading of events is that what happened during the tribulations of France during its Reign of Terror, during the Roman Empire’s Crisis of the Third Century and during Easter Island’s civil war and statue-toppling, were examples of cyclic darkness affecting the psychologies of people – and that caused things to spiral out of control.
+The populations in those nations went to war with themselves because civil wars are internal wars.

 Non-Structure is Always Temporary